 It's reassuring that your personal CNB&T mortgage expert will walk you through the final steps on closing day.
 And here's what you'll need to bring:

-- A cashier's check, wire or certified check in the amount given on the Settlement Statement and made payable to the title company.
+- A cashier's check, wire or certified check in the amount given on the Closing Disclosure and made payable to the title company.
 The title company will not accept cash, credit cards or personal checks.

 - For the notary, an unexpired drivers license or government-issued identification card with photo.